Skip to main content

 Significant Tax Benefits

-PPF is one of the most tax-efficient investment options in India, enjoying an Exempt-Exempt-Exempt (EEE) tax status:
+PPF enjoys an Exempt-Exempt-Exempt (EEE) tax status:

 Flexible Investment Options with Competitive Returns

-- Low Initial Investment: Open an account with just ₹100.
+• Low Initial Investment: Open with ₹100.

-- Flexible Contributions: Contribute anywhere between ₹500 to ₹1.5 lakh annually, either as a lump sum or in up to 12 installments.
+• Flexible Contributions: ₹500 – ₹1.5 lakh annually, lump sum or installments.

 Liquidity Through Loans and Withdrawals